DarshAsawa/ML-and-Computer-vision-using-Python/ResNet_VGG_Inception/README.md

 # Pre-Trained Models in CNN

-Understanding the architecture of various models like Resnet50, VGG16 and Inception.
+Understanding the architecture of various models like Resnet50, VGG16 and Inception v3.
 Comparing the accuracy of all the three models over same set of images and common dataset i.e. ImageNet.

 ### Libraries required: